-The Employer Nomination Scheme (ENS) results in a permanent visa for the sponsored employee.
-It is a common way for 457 visa holders to qualify for permanent residence, but has a higher skill level than the 457 visa.
+Employer Nomination Scheme Subclass 186 VisasThe Employer Nomination Scheme (ENS) results in a permanent visa for the sponsored employee.
+While it has been a common way for TSS visa holders to qualify for permanent residence, it does have a higher skill level than the TSS visa.

 ENS StagesThere are two stages to the ENS subclass 186 application:

 Application PathwaysThere are three possible application pathways for an ENS visa: